FORM Elements

 Mozilla seems to be the only browser that implements a specialized [[Get]].

-collection is an HTMLCollection
+The elements collection is an HTMLCollection that provides a

 standard way to access form controls.